vrona/FHE.Chess/docs/Inference.md

     This step is handled specifically by [deep_fhe.py](../server_cloud/client/deep_fhe.py).<br>

-    As client is for encryption and decryption with private keys, Source and Target models' cryptographic components are loaded by ```FHEModelClient``` method.<br>
+    As client is for encryption and decryption with private keys, Source and Target models' cryptographic components are loaded by ```FHEModelClient``` method (imported from Concrete-ML).<br>
     And as server infers with evaluation public keys, thus models' cryptographic components are loaded by ```FHEModelServer```.<br>

     ```python